dustinpfister/blog_posts/_posts/nodejs-process-cwd.md

 ## 5 - Conclusion

 So the process.cwd method is what there is to use as a standard way to go about getting the current working path.
 It is a good idea to use it as a way to show what the intention is, and to use it with path module methods to get any paths I might want when it comes to things that should be relative to the current working folder rather than the source code folder that may, and often should be, in another location on a system.

+If you are looking for more to read on the process global, then maybe check out my [main post on the nodejs process global](/2018/02/11/nodejs-process/).
+I keep coming back to it now and then when I get around to editing and creating new posts like this.